AlexGustafsson/compdec/README.md

 * How do compressed files compare to non-compressed files in terms of entropy?
 * How can a machine-learning system be designed and trained to detect compression algorithms?

+**TL;DR** CompDec is a novel approach to automatically detect the compression algorithm used for file fragments using machine learning.

 ## Table of Contents

 [Development](#development)<br />